August 23, 2023

 In addition to obtaining tenant reports, an application fee also covers other administrative tasks used to cross-reference the information provided on a tenant’s application.
 Although property owners are not legally required to charge a rental application fee, it’s in their best interest to do so.

-Without a rental application fee, landlords are unable to conduct standard background checks on potential tenants or will have to pay for these checks out-of-pocket.
+Without a rental application fee, many landlords are unable to conduct standard background checks on potential tenants or will have to pay for these checks out-of-pocket.
 If an unruly tenant slips through the cracks this can be a challenge not only for the property owner but for neighboring tenants as well.

 In some cases, property owners will waive the rental application fee, such as when they are reconsidering a previous tenant.
 However, property owners should be careful when waiving the application fee.
-Federal law requires everyone to have equal access to rental properties.
-Waiving a substantial amount of fees for one tenant over another may classify as preferential treatment.

 If a landlord chooses not to conduct background checks on prospective tenants, they shouldn’t charge application fees.
 These fees are not intended to be a source of revenue for property owners.